gobha-me/oci-tool/README.md

 On the TODO list

 - Argument parsing and validation
+- Implement Image and Manifest DELETE - this is more important for Dir than Client which may be noop
 - Picking and implementing an error/logging solution, to throw or not to throw
 - Implement Manifest v2 Schema 1 methods for images that do not have the modern Schema 2 manifests
 - Implement asynchronous copies blobs/manifests